kodamsai2/DjangoAssignment/README.md

 Graphene - For GraphQL

 step - 1
-  In postgres(pgAdmin) create new database name "indian_banks" with username and password.
+  In postgres(pgAdmin), create new database name "indian_banks" with username and password.

-  In psql, connect to the database
+  In psql(SQL Shell), connect to the 'indian_banks' database

-    run the below command to execute sql file.
+    Run the below command to execute sql file.

     \i  /<file address>/indian_banks.sql

 step - 2

-  In cmd, cd to project directory
+  In CMD, cd to project directory

   To run the Django project